GCA-VH-lab/msa4u/README.md

 With default parameters you will get alignments file (*aa_sequences.aln.fa*) and pdf file with visualisaton (*[aa_sequences.pdf](docs/img/aa_sequences.pdf)*) in your working directory.

-#### Visualisation of a pre-made alignments file.
+#### Visualisation of a pre-made alignments file

 You can use a pre-made alignments file as input with -aln parameter:

 `msa4u -aln aa_sequences.aln.fa -label description -o visualisation.pdf`

-In this case we also used optional arguments: `-label` to choose labels style (can be id, description or all - full header of sequences); and `-o` to set output file name.
+In this case we also used optional arguments: `-label` to set labels style (can be id, description or all - full header of sequences); and `-o` to set output file name.
 See help message for more detailed parameters description (`msa4u -h`)

 **Output:**